Skip to Main Content

-Covenants, conditions, and restrictions, popularly referred to as “CC&Rs,” are the rules governing various aspects of life in a property owners' association.
-Texas law uses the term “restrictive covenants.”
-Texas Property Code, Section 202.001(4) states:
+Restrictive covenants are the rules governing various aspects of life in a property owners' association.
+They are also known as covenants, conditions, and restrictions, deed restrictions, and CC&Rs.
+According to Texas Property Code, Section 202.001(4)

-Restrictive covenants are generally found in a document called the "Declaration of Covenants, Conditions, and Restrictions" or "Declaration" for short.
+Restrictive covenants are often found in a document called "Declaration of Covenants, Conditions, and Restrictions" or "Declaration."
+Section 209.002(3) states:

 In addition, a property owners' association can neither prohibit nor regulate the following:

-Before the owner can make any changes or additions to a property, they may be required to get approval from an architectural review committee.
-The committee is generally responsible for overseeing any architectural, structural, and design changes.
+Before the owner makes changes or additions to a property, they may need approval from an architectural review committee.
+In many associations, this committee oversees any architectural, structural, and design changes.

-In addition, the notice must allow the owner to request a hearing with the association's board of directors on or before the 30th day from when the notice was mailed.
-A board hearing, according to Subsection (f), would provide the owner and the board with an "opportunity to discuss, verify facts, and resolve the denial of the owner's application."
-The board "may affirm, modify, or reverse, in whole or in part, any decision of the architectural review authority as consistent with the subdivision's declaration," per Subsection (i).
+A hearing gives the owner and the board an "opportunity to discuss, verify facts, and resolve the denial of the owner's application."
+The board "may affirm, modify, or reverse, in whole or in part, any decision of the architectural review authority as consistent with the subdivision's declaration."

 There are several ways for a property owners' association to enforce its restrictive covenants.
 Whether it can exercise the nonjudicial options will depend on the powers granted in the governing documents.
 An association may: